vinodkd/guts/book/01_size.md

 		}
 		// SLOC: 5, Size: ?

-Note that I've also list the source lines of code count for reference.
+Note that I've also included the source lines of code count for reference.

 Ok, if you're not a Java person, you're going to complain that I chose a bad language to build an example on; and I'd almost agree.
 There's only one actual line of code in there - the one that prints the message; everything else is ceremony.
 However, it does help expose the fact that code written in any language eventually has some superstructure; and in that sense Java's requirement to expose the structure is much more useful for our size-measuring purposes than other languages that might "hide" such structure "under the carpet".